 - mHealth programs are like chocolates or presidential candidates – no two are alike, and some might look great on the outside but fall short of expectations.
 That’s why a healthcare provider looking to make that jump needs to look inside as much as outside for inspiration.

-“A lot of the problems are with a fear of the unknown,” says Shawn Valeta, director of telehealth for the Medical University of South Carolina, which has had an extensive telehealth platform for more than a decade.
+“A lot of the problems are with a fear of the unknown,” says Shawn Valenta, director of telehealth for the Medical University of South Carolina, which has had an extensive telehealth platform for more than a decade.
 “There’s so much out there; you have to sit down and think about what you really want to do with it before you start.”

 Backed by some $50 million in investments from the state over the past two years, MUSC has a solid telestroke and behavioral telehealth program and has plans to grow its school telehealth program, provide telehealth services to jails, build a platform for large employers and get into remote patient monitoring.

 MUSC’s school program might well be a model for the rest of the health system’s endeavors.
-Valeta says the health system began by identifying schools in the state’s poorest regions, where kids with any sort of health issue went straight to the nearest emergency room.
+Valenta says the health system began by identifying schools in the state’s poorest regions, where kids with any sort of health issue went straight to the nearest emergency room.
 By linking with those schools, MUSC gave children and their parents – and school staff – a quick and convenient link to healthcare, reduced absenteeism, improved morale and reduced the strain on local hospitals.

 The program began with three school last year, Valeta said.
 It’s now in 20, and MUSC plans to double that total by next year.